It took one gusty genderbending

 About the Creator

-Carolyn M. Brown is an award-winning journalist, magazine editor, non-fiction author, playwright, and a producer.
+Carolyn M. Brown is an award-winning journalist, features writer, magazine editor, non-fiction author, playwright, and a producer.
 She received the 2012 GLAAD Media Award for Outstanding Magazine Article, “Black & Gay In Corporate America” (Black Enterprise).
-She Co-Founded My True Colors Festival: Fighting For Social Justice and Cultural Diversity Through The Arts, an annual multidisciplinary arts event.
-She was one of the youngest playwrights to have a staged reading at the Schomburg Center in New York with her play Accessories and has co-written and produced Equity Showcases and Off-Off Broadway productions.
+As founder/principal of the social enterprise True Colors Project, she piloted My True Colors Festival: Fighting For Social Justice and Cultural Diversity Through The Arts (MTCF), an annual event.
+For nearly a decade, MTCF showcased the works of independent artists of varying backgrounds across multiple disciplines.
+Carolyn was one of the youngest playwrights to have a staged reading at the Schomburg Center for Research In Black Culture with her play Accessories and has co-written and produced Equity Showcases and Off-Off Broadway productions.
 STORMÉ is a pivotal moment in speaking her truth.
 Gay Black civil rights activist Bayard Rustin said, “we need in every community, a group of angelic troublemakers.”
 Carolyn lives by that mantra.